 Latin America's 50 Best Restaurants was launched in 2013 to celebrate gastronomy across the region and to provide diners around the globe with local insight and culinary recommendations.
-The eighth edition of the list will be announced on Thursday, 3rd December 2020 during a virtual awards ceremony available to view on Facebook and YouTube.
+The eighth edition of the list was announced on Thursday, 3rd December 2020 during a virtual awards ceremony streamed on Facebook and YouTube.

 The Latin America's 50 Best Restaurants list is created by the Latin America’s 50 Best Restaurants Academy, an influential group of over 250 leaders in the restaurant industry across Latin America, each selected for their expert opinion of Latin America’s restaurant scene.
 The Academy is divided into four separate regions: Mexico & Central America; South America (North); South America (South); and Brazil, covering the following countries: Argentina, Belize, Bolivia, Brazil, Chile, Colombia, Costa Rica, Ecuador, El Salvador, French Guyana, Guatemala, Guyana, Honduras, Mexico, Nicaragua, Panama, Paraguay, Peru, Suriname, Uruguay, Venezuela.
 Read more about the voting process and the Academy.

-To spotlight the region’s broad and diverse gastronomic scene and to support its recovery, in 2020 Latin America’s 50 Best Restaurants will also present for the first time El Espíritu de América Latina, a collection of casual restaurants that have had a positive impact on their communities and local cuisine, whether during the recent crisis or over a sustained period of time.
-The unranked collection will be revealed to media and the public on Tuesday, 24th November 2020.
+To spotlight the region’s broad and diverse gastronomic scene and to support its recovery, in 2020 Latin America’s 50 Best Restaurants presented for the first time El Espíritu de América Latina, a collection of casual restaurants that have had a positive impact on their communities and local cuisine, whether during the recent crisis or over a sustained period of time.
+The unranked collection was revealed to media and the public on Tuesday, 24th November 2020.

 The Latin America's 50 Best Restaurants list is published by William Reed Business Media, which also publishes The World's 50 Best Restaurants, launched in 2002, and Asia’s 50 Best Restaurants, launched in 2013.